 ECITB Technical Tests

-ECITB Technical Tests assess and validate the ability of individual employees or prospective recruits to perform the skill-based tasks that the industry needs.
+Engineering technical tests from the ECITB assess and validate the ability of individual employees or prospective recruits to perform the skill-based tasks that the industry needs.
 They help ensure the critical skills of engineering construction craftspeople and technicians match the demands of industry, both today and in the future.

-Companies and contractors looking for a quick, easy and reliable way to prove the competencies of their workforce should use Technical Tests.
+Companies and contractors looking for a quick, easy and reliable way to prove the competencies of their workforce should use engineering technical tests.

 For training providers and test centres, they offer a great opportunity to deliver a proven product to meet industry demand.